-Hsiao and Hamming codes were studied as the two underlying SEC-DED codes of the ECC checker.
-For both GA and SA, we compare the number of transitions in the ECC checker circuit of the best solutions with the average (of 100) random number of transitions and the worst (out of 100) random number of transitions.
+For both GA and SA, the number of transitions in the ECC checker circuit corresponding to the best solutions was compared with the average (of 100) random number of transitions and the worst (out of 100) random number of transitions.
 As can be seen from the results in Table 1, GA gave 12% to 27% power reduction on the different benchmarks with respect to the average random transitions, and 14% to 34% reduction with respect to the worst-case random transitions.
 For this experiment, GA has much better performance than SA, which gave 1% to 14% power reduction with respect to average random, and 2% to 22% improvement compared to worst-case random.
 One possible reason for the better performance of GA over SA in this case could be that for Hsiao codes, the total power in the circuit is a highly non-linear and discontinuous function of the input ordering and choice of H-matrix.
 Due to this, the gradient may not be well defined at every point on the cost function.
 So SA, which essentially performs a non-greedy gradient descent, does not perform very well.
 In comparison, GA's are known to perform well for cost functions with such characteristics.
-Moreover, the best E solutions found at every step of GA (E = 5 in our experiments) are deterministically remembered by using elitism, which is an added advantage of GA over SA in this case.
+Moreover, the best E solutions found at every step of GA (E =5 in our experiments) are deterministically remembered by using elitism, which is an added advantage of GA over SA in this case.